bicarlsen/leptos-devtools/README.md

 > [!WARNING]
 > This library is very unstable.
-> When there is a problem, refresh the page or re-open Developer Tools.
+> When there is a problem, refresh the page or re-open Developer Tools, and please [raise an Issue on GitHub](https://github.com/luoxiaozero/leptos-devtools/issues).

+> [!NOTE]
+> Currenlty only available for Google Chrome.

 ## Install